Legalica Privacy Policy & Data Protection

 |---|---|

-| Encryption in transit | TLS 1.3 with Perfect Forward Secrecy |
+| Encryption in transit | TLS 1.3 |

 | Encryption at rest | AES-256 (Google Cloud default encryption) |

-| Key management | Google Cloud KMS; HSM-backed |
+| Key management | Google Cloud KMS |

-| Access controls | RBAC, MFA, least-privilege principles |
+| Access controls | Role-based access, least-privilege principles, strong authentication for internal access |

-| Audit logging | Google Cloud Audit Logs, Cloud Monitoring |
+| Audit logging | Google Cloud Monitoring and Firebase diagnostics |

-| Authentication | Firebase Authentication with MFA support |
+| Authentication | Firebase Authentication with hashed credentials and rate limiting |

 11.5 Data Subject Rights Assistance: Legalica assists Controller in responding to Data Subject rights requests under GDPR Chapter III.